fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 To learn more about Row Level Security [**watch this**](https://www.youtube.com/watch?v=Ow_Uzedfohk).

-Those other silly full-stack developers, spending so much time writing back-ends.
+Those silly full-stack developers, spending so much time coding back-ends.
 All they need is Postgres (and Supabase).
 If you think about it - most back-ends are just fancy wrappers around a database.